 A woman with a low B12 level may have a false positive Pap smear.
 This is because vitamin B12 deficiency affects the way certain cells (epithelial cells) in the cervix look.

-Call your health care provider if you have any of the symptoms of anemia.
+Call your provider if you have any of the symptoms of anemia.

 You can prevent anemia caused by a lack of vitamin B12 by eating a well-balanced diet.

 Shots of vitamin B12 can prevent anemia after surgeries known to cause vitamin B12 deficiency.

 Early diagnosis and prompt treatment can reduce or prevent complications related to a low vitamin B12 level.